pdoup/jmailx/README.md

 **Search terms can also be combined** using logical operators between them.
 To ensure 2 search terms coexist the user can join the options with a `+` symbol.
 Furthermore, to make sure either term is present the user can join the terms with the `|` symbol.
 The evaluation order is from left to right.
 For reasons of testing and clarity, a natural language translation mechanism was also developed that convert search strings to natural language.
 For example, consider the following complete search expression `"subject:hello+from:test@gmail.com|size_le:4kb"`.
 This is equivalent to `((subject contains "hello" and sender is "test@gmail.com") or size less than "4096" bytes)"`.
 For more examples and test cases visit the [test suite](./src/test/java/iti/mail) folder.

+**Search terms can be repeated** multiple times with different values using the logical operators introduced above.
+For example, you can enforce that an e-mail must have the following two CC recipients (test1@mail.com and test2@mail.com) in order to be shown by issuing the following expression: `"cc:test1@mail.com+cc:test2@mail.com"`.
+Similarly, you can experiment with other terms as well as logical operators that suit your needs.

 This filter option `-f` can also be used in conjunction with the rest of the pertinent options, mainly: `-l`, `-o`, `-i`, `-d`, and `-e`.

 ## Build from scratch
-You can also build this project from scratch with the provided [build.gradle](build.gradle) file as follows:
+You can also build this project and generate the JAR file from scratch using the provided [build.gradle](build.gradle) file as follows (after cloning the repository):

 ```sh
 $ gradle clean build --no-daemon
 ```
 ***

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.